apollographql/apollo-link/docs/source/links/state.md

 });
 ```

-To hook up your state link to Apollo Client, concatenate it to the other links
+To hook up your state link to Apollo Client, add it to the other links
 in your Apollo Link chain.
-Your state link should be one of the last links in
-your chain, but before `HttpLink` so local queries and mutations are intercepted
+Your state link should be near the end of the chain, so that other links like `apollo-link-error` can also deal with local state requests.
+However, it should go before `HttpLink` so local queries and mutations are intercepted
 before they hit the network.
 It should also go before
 [`apollo-link-persisted-queries`](https://github.com/apollographql/apollo-link-persisted-queries)
 if you are using persisted queries.
 Then, pass your link chain to the Apollo